 Minimizes Serious Falls

 In Glenaire, 3.86% of Patients had Serious Falls

-This indicates the percentage of residents who have had a major fall.
-Falls resulting in major injury are considered by many experts to be a barometer of nursing care .
-Major falls which result in injury are often the result of lower quality nursing care.
+This tells you the percent of residents who have had a major fall.
+Falls leading to major injuries are considered by many experts to be a measure of the quality of nursing care .
+Major falls resulting in injury are often the result of lower levels of patient supervision.

 Minimizes Urinary Tract Infections